 Danube Corridor Expansion

-Danube-linked throughput is becoming a more strategic part of Ukraine's export system as corridor capacity, handling discipline and multimodal integration improve resilience beyond single-route assumptions.
+Danube-linked throughput is becoming a more operationally relevant secondary layer in Ukraine's export system as corridor capacity, handling discipline and multimodal integration improve resilience.

-Read this as a logistics-corridor signal: the structural shift is from fallback routing toward durable corridor capacity, and this route feeds into logistics sector context, industrial infrastructure and the investment map.
+Read this as a logistics-corridor signal: the structural shift is from fallback routing toward a more durable complementary corridor layer, and this route feeds into logistics sector context, industrial infrastructure and the investment map.

 Why It Matters